OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 There are a number of modern hashing algorithms that have been specifically designed for securely storing passwords.
 This means that they should be slow (unlike algorithms such as MD5 and SHA-1 which were designed to be fast), and how slow they are can be configured by changing the [work factor](#work-factors).

 Websites should not hide which password hashing algorithm they use.
-If you utilize a modern password hashing algorithm with safe configuration parameters, it should be safe to state in public which password hashing algorithms is in use and be listed [here](https://pulse.michalspacek.cz/passwords/storages).
+If you utilize a modern password hashing algorithm with proper configuration parameters, it should be safe to state in public which password hashing algorithms is in use and be listed [here](https://pulse.michalspacek.cz/passwords/storages).

 The main three algorithms that should be considered are listed below: